 Stone cutting: Cumbrian Stone

 Stone installation : Askins + Little

 Windows, doors, curtain walling: Martec Engineering

 Bronze structure : Victoria John of London

 M&E installations : JJ Group

 The Fratry Project has been made purpose thanks to the hard work of all the Cathedral staff and our volunteers, the support of all our donors and to the exceptional Project Team.
 We hope you will enjoy this significant development and ambitious transformation, not only for the Cathedral but for the city and county.

 What is the Fratry?

 In medieval times the Fratry building was the dining hall of the Cathedral Priory.
 Over the intervening 800-or-so years it has been used as a kitchen, a place of worship, an arsenal for the King’s Army, a Civil War storeroom, a chapter house, a brewery and granary, a barn and a library.

-Our project aims to bring this hugely under-used building back-to-life, with a world-class education and events space at the heart of the Cathedral precinct.
-The Fratry and Undercroft will be a cultural hub and Carlisle’s newest-oldest exhibition and events space, with a brand new café and meeting point created alongside.
+Our project brings this hugely under-used building back-to-life, with a world-class education and events space at the heart of the Cathedral precinct.
+The Fratry and Undercroft is now a cultural hub and Carlisle’s newest-oldest exhibition and events space, with a brand new café and meeting point created alongside.
 The project realises our vision for the Cathedral as a place of discovery, celebration and challenge.